Charges Dismissed Against Nick Tilsen, CEO of NDN Collective, for 2020 Mt. Rushmore Protest

 -

-“My case held a mirror up to the so-called legal system, where prosecutors – fueled by white fragility and fear of Indigenous power – wasted years of state resources to intimidate, criminalize, and violate me,” said Nick Tilsen, president and CEO of NDN Collective in a press release.
+“My case held a mirror up to the so-called legal system, where prosecutors – fueled by white fragility and fear of Indigenous power – wasted years of state resources to intimidate, criminalize, and violate me,” Tilsen said in a statement.
 “The fact that I’ve gone from facing 17 years in prison to all charges dismissed is not a coincidence or an act of justice – it’s evidence that the charges were bogus from the start.
-We only won because we had effective tools and a strong network to fight them, and did not back down until we had exhausted the system that was built to exhaust us.”
+We only won because we had effective tools and a strong network to fight them and did not back down until we had exhausted the system that was built to exhaust us.”

 Native News Online reported that the July 2020 demonstration led to the arrests of twenty adults and one juvenile by the Pennington County Sheriff’s Office.
 In March 2021, Pennington County offered to drop charges against all other individuals arrested for the demonstration near Mount Rushmore if Tilsen pled guilty and participated in a prison diversion program.
 If he completed the program, his charges would also be dropped.

-The Pennington County’s diversion program is usually available to people with no or little criminal history.
-Participants usually must stay out of trouble for a year and complete court- mandated tasks to improve their behavior and life and the charge and arrest will be expunged from a person’s record.
+Pennington County’s diversion program is usually available to people with no or little criminal history.
+Participants usually must stay out of trouble for a year and complete court-mandated tasks to improve their behavior and life, and the charge and arrest will be expunged from a person’s record.

-“The past few years have been incredibly difficult in many ways – but feeling the support of my community and ancestors along the way has been lifegiving,” said Tilsen.
+“The past few years have been incredibly difficult in many ways – but feeling the support of my community and ancestors along the way has been lifegiving,” Tilsen said.
 “I extend my deepest gratitude to everyone who took action on my behalf, prayed for me in ceremony, and supported my family through the darkest times.
 This victory belongs to all of you.”

+After Pennington County Attorney’s Office announced it offered a diversion program to Tilsen, it made a statement that it intended to prosecute Tilsen.
+Tilsen has continued to lead NDN Collective throughout the legal battles created and continuously prolonged by the state of South Dakota, says NDN Collective.

 Native News Weekly (December 11, 2022): D.C.
 Briefs